 How to Become

-A health information manager will usually have a bachelor’s degree in business, nursing, public administration or business administration.
-You may also want to obtain a master’s of business in health care management, or health care informatics.
+A health information manager will usually have a bachelor’s degree in health information management, business, nursing, public administration or administration.
+You may also want to obtain a master’s of business in health care management, or health care informatics if you already have an undergraduate degree in another area.

 As noted in the certifications section, it is helpful to gain a certification from the AHIMA in health care management for the best career prospects.